The Mystery of Alpha and the Isotopes: Astronomical data

 The data used for this study is the ESPRESSO quasar spectrum of HE0515$-$4414, as analysed in \cite{Murphy2022,Lee2023bias, Webb2024}.
-HE0515$-$4414 is unusual in that its sightline intersects a particularly extensive system of narrow absorption lines at $z_{abs} = 1.15$ spanning $\sim$730 km/s \cite{Reimers1998}.
+HE0515$-$4414 is unusual in that its sightline intersects a particularly extensive system of narrow absorption lines at $z_{abs} = 1.15$ spanning $\sim$730 km/s \citep{Reimers1998}.
 Although a complex this large is rare, it is not unique; Q0013$-$004 (also catalogued as UM224, \cite{MacAlpine1977}) has an even more extensive system spanning at least $\sim$800 km/s \citep{Petitjean2002}.
 Detailed studies of the HE0515$-$4414 $z_{abs} = 1.15$ complex are reported in \cite{Quast2008, Milakovic2021, Murphy2022, Lee2023bias} and others.
 The data acquisition, laser frequency comb (LFC) wavelength calibration, and pipeline reduction procedures of the ESPRESSO spectrum are described in \cite{Murphy2022}.
 Various authors have sub-divided this absorption complex into isolated regions, each being flanked by sufficient continuum points to be treated independently.
 The advantages of doing this are that it simplifies the analysis and calculation times and, evidently, provides spatial information.
-In the analysis presented here, we partition the absorption complex into three regions, using the same boundaries as in \cite{Murphy2022, Lee2023bias, Webb2024}.
+In the analysis presented here, we partition the absorption complex into three regions (to reduce computation times and to allow independent $\daa$ measurements across the absorption complex) using the same boundaries as in \cite{Murphy2022, Lee2023bias, Webb2024}.
 The central region provides a very weak $\daa$ constraint so here we focus on the left and right regions only.
 The atomic transitions used to measure $\daa$ in both regions of the HE0515$-$4414 $z_{abs}=1.15$ system are tabulated and plotted in \cite{Murphy2022, Lee2023bias}.
+The left region comprises weaker, generally unsaturated absorption lines.
+We use 8 transitions from MgII, FeII, and MgI for the left region.
+For the right region, we use 19 transitions in 18 regions: (1) MgI 2026, (2) CrII 2056, (3) ZnII 2062 + CrII 2062, (4) CrII 2066, (5) FeII 2260, (6) FeII 2344, (7) FeII 2374, (8) FeII 2382, (9) MnII 2576, (10) FeII 2586, (11) MnII 2594, (12) FeII 2600, (13) MnII 2606, (14) MgII 2796, (15) MgII 2803, (16) MgI 2852, (17) FeI 2484, and (18) FeI 2523.